+- i.
+Vitamin A Night blindness

+- ii.
+Vitamin D Picket

+- iii.
+Vitamin B1 Beriberi

+- iv.
+Vitamin C Scurvy

+- VI.
+Structured/Application/Skill Type Questions

 - A. Given below is a table containing the names of vitamins.
 Categorize them into various types and put the odd one in the blank and complete the table.

 - 1. Category: Fat-soluble vitamins

-- Odd one: Thiamine
+Odd one: Thiamine

-- 2. Category: Water-soluble vitamins
+2. Category: Water-soluble vitamins

-- Odd one: Calciferol
+Odd one: Calciferol

 - B. Given below is a table containing names of vitamins, their sources and deficiency diseases.

-Complete the table by filling in the blanks from 1 to 10.

-- 1. Rickets

-- 2. Ascorbic acid
+Complete the table by filling in the blanks from 1 to 10. - 1.
+Rickets - 2.
+Ascorbic acid

 - 3. Citrus fruits

 - 4. Eggs

 - 5. Pernicious anaemia

 - 6. Niacin

 - 7. Retinol

-- 8. Milk
+- 8. Carrot

 - 9. Sea-food

 - 10. Beriberi

 - C. Given below is a table consisting of a set of food items belonging to a common category.
 Complete the table by filling in the category and the odd one in the blanks.
 The first one is done for you.

 - 1. Category: Carbohydrates